You might remember my previous post on Mindful Eating and how to get started, this week I am going into how to create a Mindful and Capsule Kitchen.

 - Simplify shopping and cooking

-- Focus on seasonal items
+- Focus on cooking with and eating seasonal produce

 - Waste less food